 Routemaster Bournemouth had been in

-part supported by Clydeside 2000 from Scotland.
-There is a certain
+part supported by Clydeside 2000 from Scotland, with both supply of

-irony in the operations being based in the former trolleybus depot
+irony in the operations having been based in the former trolleybus depot

 which had latterly been the home of the council's dustbin lorries and

 street cleaning vehicles.
 So the same council was renting space to

 accommodate buses that were competing on the road with the buses of

 But by this second summer season things had

 to go wrong, and runs were being missed, especially on the 604s and